Best Things to Do in Venice Beach, California

 RELATED: Where to Go in Santa Monica

 If you want to drive to Ocean View Park, you’ll find a parking lot wedged between the park and the beach.
-You can also walk from Venice Beach, crossing the parking lot and into the park by foot for some sand-free fun.
+You can also walk from Venice Beach, crossing the parking lot and into the park on foot for some sand-free fun.

 Marina Beach

 Enjoy the ocean waves but want some calmer waters?
 Marina Beach is less than a mile walking distance from Venice Fishing Pier.
-The man-made beach is a half-mile of soft sand, where you can play and lounge to your heart’s content.
+The man-made beach is a half-mile of soft sand where you can play and lounge to your heart’s content.

 Marina Beach

-Also called “Mother’s Beach,” Marina Beach is a family-friendly beach with a playground, volleyball courts, and picnic tables.
+Marina Beach is located in the town of Marina Del Rey, at the end of Basin D in the Marina harbor.
+Also known as “Mother’s Beach,” Marina Beach is family-friendly and features a playground, volleyball courts, and picnic tables.
 The water is calm and safe for swimming, kayaking, and stand-up paddleboarding.

 Firestone Walker Brewing Company